Markovate-logo

 MongoDB vs MySQL: Type

 MongoDB is an object-oriented database that is based on documents.
-Compared to traditional relational databases, it was designed to overcome some limitations.
+It was designed to overcome some limitations compared to traditional relational databases.

 MySQL is a relational database system storing data in all related tables.
 As a result, searching and accessing data in this form is much easier.